Baylor men's basketball takes on Vanderbilt on the road

-From 2007-13, Baylor rose to national prominence with Drew leading the team to five 20-win seasons, five postseason appearances, the Big 12's first NIT Championship, Baylor's first postseason tournament title in its 107-year history, and a Big 12-best and school-record 15 postseason wins.
-The Bears advanced to the NCAA Tournament Elite Eight in 2010 and 2012, won the 2013 NIT Championship, made the 2009 NIT championship game and played in the 2008 NCAA Tournament, marking their first NCAA Tournament appearance since 1988.
+From 2007-14, Baylor rose to national prominence with Drew leading the team to six 20-win seasons, six postseason appearances, the Big 12's first NIT championship, Baylor's first postseason tournament title in its 107-year history, and a Big 12-best and school-record 17 postseason wins.
+The Bears advanced to the NCAA Tournament Elite Eight in 2010 and 2012, made the NCAA Sweet 16 in 2014, won the 2013 NIT championship, advanced to the 2009 NIT championship game and played in the 2008 NCAA Tournament, marking their first NCAA Tournament appearance since 1988.

 JOINING THE NATION'S ELITE Drew's program reached new heights in 2011-12, when the Bears advanced to their second Elite Eight in a three-season span and had a program-record three players selected in the 2012 NBA Draft.
 The trio of seniors on that team left as the winningest class in program history, as Fred Ellis, Acy and Anthony Jones led Baylor to 100 wins in their four seasons together.
 The 2011-12 Bears established school records for overall (30) and Big 12 Conference (12) wins, and they were ranked as high as No. 3 nationally after sprinting to the best start in school history (17-0).